 - You should now have a certificate.
 Download this certificate, which should be a cer file.

 - Double click on the cer file which will install the key into your keychain.

-- Finally, from your keychain, export this cer file, and you should have a p12 file.
+- Finally, from the Certificates section of your keychain, export this cer file, and you should have a p12 file.
 Hooray!

 Replacing your app’s push certificate file in heroku

 - Find the local folder for your app’s heroku file system heroku.

 If you haven’t cloned this, or perhaps you’re on a different computer from when you cloned it originally, you’ll need to find the folder that you cloned locally when you first generated a heroku app.
 (If you don’t have one, check here how to do this.